Exela Technologies Announces an Amendment in the Pending Exchange Offer

 Common Stock Now Exchangeable for Listed Series B Preferred Stock

-- Exela announces intention to provide listed Series B Preferred Stock (Nasdaq: XELAP) voting rights by distributing new Tandem Preferred Stock
+- Exela announces intention to provide listed Series B Preferred Stock ( XELAP) voting rights by distributing new Tandem Preferred Stock

 - Liquidation preference represents a 257% premium to the closing share price of $0.35 on April 15, 2022, the day prior to the commencement of the original Offer